TheShiya/theshiya.github.io/index.md

 a tool to scrape reviews from Yelp and summarize them using doc2vec and a lazy greedy discrete optimization algorithm.

 • [Forecasting Cable TV Customer Acquisition](https://github.com/TheShiya/past-academic-projects/blob/master/customer_acquisition_forecast.pdf) -
-used gamma-Weibull model to model customer acquisition at the population level.
-Incorporated and effects of covariates such as population growth and seasonal promotions.
+used gamma-Weibull mixture to model customer acquisition at the population level.
+Incorporated effects of external factors, e.g. population growth and seasonal promotions.

 • [Synthetic Control](https://github.com/TheShiya/synthetic-control-project) -
 a demonstration of the synthetic control method for policy evaluation when the control set is infeasible to create.